-Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.

-Holding a financial interest in an audit client might create a self-interest threat.
+- 510.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 510.2 Holding a financial interest in an audit client might create a self-interest threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-A financial interest might be held directly or indirectly through an intermediary such as a collective investment vehicle, an estate or a trust.
+- 510.3 A1 A financial interest might be held directly or indirectly through an intermediary such as a collective investment vehicle, an estate or a trust.
 When a beneficial owner has control over the intermediary or ability to influence its investment decisions, the Code defines that financial interest to be direct.
-Conversely, when a beneficial owner has no control over the intermediary or ability to influence its investment decisions, the Code defines that financial interest to be indirect.

-This section contains references to the "materiality" of a financial interest.
-In determining whether such an interest is material to an individual, the combined net worth of the individual and the individual's immediate family members may be taken into account.

-Factors that are relevant in evaluating the level of a self-interest threat created by holding a financial interest in an audit client include:

-- The role of the individual holding the financial interest. - Whether the financial interest is direct or indirect. - The materiality of the financial interest.
+Conversely, when a beneficial owner has no control over the intermediary or ability to influence its investment decisions, the Code defines that financial interest to be direct. - 510.3 A2 This section contains references to the "materiality" of a financial interest.
+In determining whether such an interest is material to an individual, the combined net worth of the individual and the individual's immediate family members may be taken into account. - 510.3 A3 Factors that are relevant in evaluating the level of a self-interest threat created by holding a financial interest in an audit client include: - The role of the individual holding the financial interest. - Whether the financial interest is direct or indirect. - The materiality of the financial interest.